retaildevcrews/ngsa/docs/Onboarding.md

 ## Feature Crews

 We use Feature Crews to break up themes and epics into pairable tasks.
-FCs foster more pairing opportunities, allow for faster development, and shorter Dev Crew duration.
-Each Feature Crew should be cross-Dev Crew to promote collaboration.
+FCs foster more collaboration opportunities, allow for faster development, and shorter Dev Crew duration.
+Each FC should be cross-Dev Crew to promote collaboration.

+FCs should manage their own process and may choose to run their own scrum.
+They are encouraged to pair program or [mob program](https://www.agilealliance.org/glossary/mob-programming).
+FCs will provide status updates on their progress/blockers at the daily standup.

 You can find a discussion of the proposed Feature Crews here: https://github.com/orgs/retaildevcrews/teams/nextgen-team/discussions/2